SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ## Step 2 - Prepare Azure Virtual Machine

-Before we can actually install the Data Provisioning Agent on the Virtual Machine, a few things like directories and users need to be created.
+Before we can install the Data Provisioning Agent on the Virtual Machine, a few things like directories and users need to be created.

 ---

-2.1 **WINDOWS USER ONLY: If you are using Windows, please make sure that you SSH & SCP installed.
-Therefore open a command prompt and execute the following commands:**
+2.1 **WINDOWS USER ONLY:** If you are using Windows, please make sure that you SSH & SCP installed.
+Therefore open a command prompt and execute the following commands:

 ```shell
 ssh